-Explore the issues that sustainable, responsible, ESG and ethical funds consider
+Explore the issues that sustainable, responsible, ESG and ethical options consider

-The difference between sustainable and responsible investments (which we refer to as ‘SRI’) and other investments is that these funds pay close attention to issues that are commonly overlooked by investors.
+The difference between sustainable and responsible investments (which we sometimes refer to as ‘SRI’) – and other investments – is that these funds (and portfolios) pay close attention to issues that are commonly overlooked or prioritised by other investors.

-These issues are often catagorised as falling within the following (often interconnected) areas:
+These ‘issues’ are often catagorised as falling within the following areas, although in reality they many are interconnected:

 Environmental challenges, such; as climate change, pollution, biodiversity loss, environmental management, waste management, the use of natural resources – including water, forestry, mining